Annapurna Base Camp Trek – 13 Days

 - You can also use this tour as a base for a tailor-made itinerary.
 For example, we could add on more time exploring the Kathmandu Valley or relaxing in Pokhara, or add some wildlife safaris in Chitwan or Bardia National Parks.
 We can also adjust the trekking route and add some exciting white water rafting on the Seti, Trisuli or Bhote Koshi rivers.
 To discuss your ideas or to get some suggestions from one of our travel consultants, please fill in our tailor-made request form.

-The required number of local staff and porters to carry your luggage during the trek (We assign one porter for every two guests).
+The required number of local staff and porters to carry your luggage during the trek (We assign one porter for every two guests.)

-Food, accommodation, salary, insurance, equipment and medicine for all staff.
+Food, accommodation, salary, insurance, equipment and medicine for all staff

-Annapurna Conservation Area permits and TIMS permit for trekking.
+Annapurna Conservation Area permits and TIMS permit for trekking

-All our government taxes, vat, tourist service charges.
+All our government taxes, vat, tourist service charges

 Price Does not Include

-Lunch and dinner whilst in Kathmandu and Pokhara.
+Lunch and dinner in Kathmandu and Pokhara

-International airfare and airport departure tax (see the international flights page)
+International airfare and airport departure tax (see the international flights page.)

-Alcoholic, hot and cold drinks.
+Alcoholic, hot and cold drinks

-Personal trekking Equipment (Click on equipment tab).
+Personal trekking equipment (Click on the Equipment tab.)

-Tips for trekking staff and driver (Tipping is expected).
+Tips for trekking staff and driver (Tipping is expected.)

-Any others expenses which are not mentioned on 'Price Includes' section.
+Any others expenses that are not mentioned in the Price Includes section

 - Sunglasses with UV protection

-- Light and expedition weight thermal tops
+- Lightweight expedition thermal tops

 - Fleece jacket or pullover